stefan-kolb/nucleus/README.md

 ### Core constructs

 Nucleus could support any constellation of PaaS offers that are currently available.
-In order to do so, we differentiate between three types:
+In order to do so, we differentiate between between vendors, providers, and endpoints:

-The **vendor**, or the PaaS platform, which determines the functionality, a **provider** that runs the vendor's platform and offers it to its customers and finally the **endpoint** of the provider's offer.
+A *vendor* is the organization that developed the platform software, which also determines the offered functionalities.
+A *provider* runs the platform, which always has at least one *endpoint*.

 For most scenarios the *endpoint* is identical to the *provider*, but in some cases, for instance on [IBM Bluemix][bluemix], *endpoints* distinguish different deployment regions.

-If running Nucleus as web service, all changes made to these entities at runtime will be discarded, unless you enable the functionality in the configuration and specify a location where to persist the data to.
+If running Nucleus as web service, all changes made to these entities at runtime will be discarded, unless you enable persistence functionality in the configuration and specify a location where to persist the data to.

 #### Vendors

 You can use the API of Nucleus to show a list of all supported vendors.
 This request is publicly available and does not require any authentication.

-However, you can't create, delete or update a vendor at runtime because it represents the logic to communicate with the associated platform.
+However, you cannot create, delete or update a vendor at runtime because it represents the logic to communicate with the associated platform.
-All developers that want to have more information on how to add a new vendor can take a look at the instructions: [Add a vendor (or implement a new adapter)](wiki/implement_new_adapter.md)
+All developers that want to have more information on how to add a new vendor, please see the instructions: [Add a vendor (or implement a new adapter)](wiki/implement_new_adapter.md)

 #### Providers and Endpoints

 Providers and Endpoints can be managed *without authentication* and support `GET`, `POST`, `PATCH`, `DELETE` requests.

 A new entity can be registered at runtime by sending a `POST` request.
-Whereas a provider only requires a `name`, an endpoint also needs a further attribute, the `url`.
+Whereas a provider only requires a `name`, an endpoint also needs the `url` as further attribute.
 Please refer to the swagger-ui documentation for additional information about the requests.

 ### Authentication